Organizing Data Science Teams (Transcript)

 Hugo: That's great, and I love that you mentioned regression, because this is an example where you can show people relatively straightforwardly, even non-technical people, why the model does what it does.
 You can explain if you tweak one parameter, why the output that they're interested in changes.

-Jonathan: Yeah, and I think that's a thing that is often undervalued.
+Jacqueline: Yeah, and I think that's a thing that is often undervalued.
 I think there's kind of traditional notion in data science that the higher accuracy, the better, and that's the most important, you know?
 I think like things like Kaggle competitions really emphasize this, that the more accurate you can get, the higher your R-squared, the better things are going, but there's actually a lot to doing models, right?

 There's understanding what are the things that are important within the model.
 There's the convincing people that your model is good.
 There's lots of things that go on, and often that stuff is more important than necessarily getting the technically most accurate answer, and so something like a logistic regression, it's really great because it's really easy to understand what's important, it's easy to explain to other people what's going on, and having things not be a black box is often really useful.